-Still hung over the FIFA fever, we gave you a sneak peek into the fantasy land that Croatia is.
-If that stirred some wanderlust in you – it’s hard to believe otherwise – here is a detailed rundown on everything you need to know about when you travel to Croatia from India, to make sure you act on your plans sooner than later:
+If the fantasy land of Croatia stirred has some wanderlust in you – it’s hard to believe otherwise – here is a detailed rundown on everything you need to know about travelling to Croatia from India, to make sure you act on your plans sooner than later:

 The first and foremost consideration for any foreign travel is the visa.
 Indians can travel to Croatia on a Schengen Visa for a stay not exceeding 90 days in a 180-day period.
-If you do not intend to visit the rest of Europe and want to limit your travel to Croatia alone, you can travel to Croatia from India on a short-stay visa, also known as C-visa.
+If you do not intend to visit the rest of Europe and want to limit your travel to Croatia alone, you can get a short-stay visa or C-visa for travelling to Croatia from India.
 The details of the visa requirements are available on the Embassy website.
 You can also make an enquiry at the Croatian embassy for more details.

 Weather in Croatia